decision-labs/geobase-blueprint-shareable-maps-nextjs/README.md

 ### Manually via the studio

 1. Go to the studio
-2. Navigate to the Editor page
+2. Navigate to the SQL Editor page
 3. Copy the contents of the [setup migration file](geobase/migrations/20240813165645_project-setup.sql)
 4. Click run.